 AIN’s Sam Louis talks through why Northern Ireland’s thriving startup scene deserves more attention.

 When it comes to reporting on Northern Ireland’s business climate the focus has, for better or worse, been on Brexit.
-With discussions about how to resolve the border conundrum continuing, there’s been little talk of much else.
+With discussions about how to resolve the border conundrum continuing, there’s been little talk of much else happening in the internet now.
 However, one exciting aspect has definitely been under reported – the growth of the Northern Irish startup scene.
 It is worth examining.

 I judged the Digital DNA upStart awards in Belfast earlier this year and was overwhelmed by the breadth and depth of exciting companies developing in Northern Ireland.
 Across all sorts of sectors, there’s really something underway in the Emerald Isle.